Eric Thames: Yomiuri Giants

 On December 30, 2020, Thames signed with the Yomiuri Giants of the Nippon Professional Baseball (NPB).
 In his debut on April 27, 2021, he left the game in the third inning after suffering a leg injury trying to field a fly ball.
 He was later diagnosed with a ruptured Achilles tendon.
 He returned to the U.S. and underwent surgery on May 4.
 On August 23, the Giants released him.

 Oakland Athletics

 On February 18, 2022, Thames signed a minor league deal with the Oakland Athletics.
 Thames appeared in 22 games for the Triple-A Las Vegas Aviators, slashing .274/.337/.452 with 3 home runs and 16 RBI.
 On May 10, he was released by Oakland.

 On February 15, 2023, Thames announced his retirement from professional baseball.

 Personal life

 In April 2016, Changwon city awarded honorary citizenship to Thames.

 In February 2017, Thames won the James B. Pirtle Memorial Golf Classic tournament in Palm Springs, Florida, beating actor Dylan McDermott in the final round.

 In January 2019, Thames appeared on the Korean television show King of Mask Singer, singing Isn't She Lovely and the K-pop song Americano.
-Many were impressed by his legitimate vocal talent.
+Many were impressed by his vocal talent.